top of page

 Why am I qualified to share advice on this topic?

 I earned a Bachelor of Science with a 3.8 GPA in Communication Design.
 I have many years of experience in graphic design, print production, and layout.
-During my time working in this field, I had to adhere to numerous style guides, utilize art assets to build files for AAA product launches and build clean, eye-catching designs that reflected brand guidelines.
+While working in this field, I had to adhere to numerous style guides, utilize art assets to build files for AAA product launches and build clean, eye-catching designs that reflected brand guidelines.
 I hope this information gives you some comfort in knowing my advice is given with the kindest and well-meaning intentions, along with a desire to help you be your best.
 I truly believe when we invest in the creator economy, we all win.

 Thanks for reading, and good luck!
 I wish you continued success through your career in content creation and broadcasting.
 May you have fruitful travels no matter where these roads take you.